 This reserve includes the cumulative net change, net of deferred tax effects, arising from the revaluation of leasehold land and buildings.

 Exchange reserve

-The exchange reserve represents exchange differences arising from the translation of the financial statements of a foreign operation whose functional currency is different from that of the Group's presentation currency.
+The exchange reserve represents exchange differences arising from the translation of the financial statements of foreign operations whose functional currencies are different from that of the Group's presentation currency.

 23. REORGANISATION DEFICIT